selfdefined/web-app/11ty/definitions/barbaric.md

   - obscene
   - feral
 ---
-something which is obscenely cruel;primitive;unsophisticated
+something which is obscenely cruel; primitive; unsophisticated

 #### Issues

-Barbarian originates from the Greek word *bárbaros* meaning "babbler", to denote the "unintelligle sounds" (_"bar bar bar"_ ) made by foreign speakers.
+Barbarian originates from the Greek word *bárbaros* meaning "babbler", to denote the "unintelligible sounds" (_"bar bar bar"_) made by foreign speakers.
 Similar words exist in many other languages, for the identical purpose labeling a "strange"/"foreign" person/culture.

 In modern day usage, you can notice this rhetoric being employed almost always for the purpose of demonizing "foreign" (more often than not from the global south) cultures - cultures that need to be civilized;